shichaoy/semantic_3d_mapping/README.md

 # Notes #
 1. This package only contains grid mapping, all the pre-processing steps are not included.
+See preprocess_data/README.md for details.

    Elas is used for computing dense disparity/depth.
 Dilation CNN is used for 2D semantic segmentation.